 Since Independent Directors are not employees of a company, they do not receive a salary.
 Instead, their compensation is structured using one or more of the following three channels:

 - Fee: IDs receive a sum known as Sitting Fees.
 This is the compensation for attending (or ‘sitting in’) a board meeting.
-This fee must not exceed the sum of Rs 1 lakh for each Board or committee meeting that an ID attends.
-Such an amount should be at least equal to the sitting fees paid to the other directors.
+This fee must not exceed Rs 1 lakh for each Board or committee meeting that an ID attends.
+Such an amount should be equal to the sitting fees paid to the other directors.

 - Profit-linked commission: A small percentage of the profits made for a particular period is shared as remuneration for the service of IDs since their valuable suggestions contribute to the business and financial performance of the company, which are reflected in its profits.
-Such a commission is capped at 1% in case the company has a Whole-Time Director or a Managing Director and at 3% in case the company does not have either of the two.
+Such a commission is capped at 1% if the company has a Whole-Time Director or a Managing Director and at 3% if the company does not have either of the two.

-What are the recent changes in laws pertaining to granting ESOPs to IDs?
+What are the recent changes in laws about granting ESOPs to IDs?
 What is the upside and downside of such changes?

 Until recently, the Companies Act and the SEBI Listing Obligations and Disclosure Requirements Regulations or LODR prohibited Independent Directors from being entitled to ESOPs since their independence would be compromised.

-In March 2021, the Securities Exchange Board of India (SEBI), the primary regulator of financial markets in India, published a consultation paper containing amendments based on a review of the legal provisions regarding Independent Directors of a company.
-These amendments include changes in the remuneration of IDs and now allows ESOPs to be granted to them.
+In March 2021, the Securities Exchange Board of India (SEBI), the primary regulator of financial markets in India, published a consultation paper containing amendments based on a review of the legal provisions regarding the company’s Independent Directors.
+These amendments include changes in the remuneration of IDs and now allow ESOPs to be granted to them.